solyarisoftware/WeBAD/README.md

   (or a mobile phone) in a pretty quiet environment, by example in a room apartment or a quite office, or inside a vehicle.

-### Does continuous listening includes wake-word UI?

-An interesting plus point of continuous listening is that it "includes" the wake word mechanics.
-In a standard wake-word approach, the voicebot is activated with a unique associated wake-word.
-Two common examples are:

-- *Alexa, do this...*
-- *Ok Google, do that...*

-But with continuous listening, the computer-side interlocutor is no more determined by a single wake word itself, but it's part of the utterance to be elaborated by the voicebot.
-That's smart because WeBAD is now a single interface for multiple *interlocutor-bots*.

-Suppose a voice metabot (main bot) made by different component voicebots, maybe each one dedicated to specific skills.
-The user could invoke each different subsystems in an natural way:

-- *Computer, please slow down velocity*
-- *Alexa, what time is it?*
-- *Ok Google, tell-me a joke*

 ## WeBAD Event-bus API solution